Eadgyth/Programming-Editor/docs/Help.md

 <h4>Setting a project</h4>
 <ol>
 <li>Open a file from or save a new file to the directory that is the intended
     root directory of the project.
-The file may also be saved in a subdirectory or a subdirectory path contained in the project directory.
 Assigning a project only requires that a (any) file that is contained in the project directory is open or in the selected tab if multiple files are open.
 The project directory is the working directory where commands (built-in or custom) are executed.</li>
 <li>Open the project settings by selecting 'Settings for...' in the 'Project'
     menu and choose the suitable <a href="#Categories">category</a> to open the project settings.